List of Merlin characters: MorgauseMorgause (portrayed by Emilia Fox) was a skilled warrior, sorceress, and the half-sister of Morgana Pendragon.

 Morgause's plans to capture Camelot eventually came to fruition.
-When she was able to capture the Cup of Life from Arthur, Merlin, and Gawaine, Morgana used it to make Cenred's army immortal and thus unstoppable.
+When she was able to capture the Cup of Life from Arthur, Merlin, and Gwaine, Morgana used it to make Cenred's army immortal and thus unstoppable.
 After doing so, she betrayed Cenred, ordering one of his men to kill him because she no longer had any use for him.
 Shortly thereafter, Morgause and her army captured Camelot and Uther.
 She stripped him of his crown and throne, and then directed Morgana's coronation after her sister revealed her knowledge of her true parentage.

 Morgause's occupation of Camelot ultimately proved brief.
 Morgause led the effort to hunt down Arthur and his few remaining supporters, even convincing Morgana to let Gwen and Leon escape so they could lead her to the fugitives.
 In the subsequent battle to reclaim Camelot, Morgause was defeated by the combined magic of Gaius and Merlin, the latter of whom threw her against a column which rendered her unconscious.
 Merlin then spilled the blood held in the Cup of Life which destroyed the immortal army.
 Defeated, Morgana was left to flee Camelot with her sister's unconscious body, though not before Morgana swore that the crusade against Camelot had "just begun".

 Over a year later, Morgause was still suffering from the injuries she'd suffered at Gaius and Merlin's hands.
 Knowing that she was dying, she travelled with Morgana to the Isle of the Blessed where Morgause acted as a willing blood sacrifice to allow Morgana to unleash the Dorocha on the people of Camelot.
 Many people died as a result of Morgana and Morgause's actions, including Lancelot, who also acted as a willing sacrifice to seal the Dorocha away again.
 This left Morgause trapped among the dead for good.

 Though Morgause was gone, her actions had far-reaching consequences.
 In seducing Morgana to join her, she helped to create Camelot's most implacable enemy.
 Morgana did not stop her attacks until she herself was killed by Merlin.
 Morgana also continued to hold her half-sister's memory dear to her heart, seeking revenge against Merlin for his part in Morgause's demise and only reluctantly giving up the healing bracelet Morgause had given her to Alator of the Catha as a price for discovering the identity of Emrys.